Uncategorized

 What Material of shed should I buy?

 Next up is deciding what type of shed you want.
 There are Steel Sheds, Wooden Sheds, Plastic Sheds and a whole lot more on the Irish Market.
-There’s even the fancy PVC Cladded Steel Sheds.
+There’s even the fancy Heavy Duty Steel Sheds.Â

-Previously, we broke down the differences between the two most popular, Steel and Wood.
-You can read that here, if you have the time.In a nutshell, Steel Sheds require less upkeep, they’re more affordable and have sliding doors to maximise room.
+Previously, we broke down the differences between steel and wooden sheds.In a nutshell, Steel Sheds require less upkeep, they’re more affordable and have sliding doors to maximise room.
 Wooden Sheds have infinitely more ways to be customised and they have a more natural look.
 Heavy Duty Sheds and Premium Sheds are at the high end of the market.
-They’re tougher, more water-resistant and on average larger than the other sheds available.
+They’re tougher, more water-resistant and on average larger than the other sheds available.Â

 Just note: We don’t stock plastic sheds.
 They’re not up to the standard that we have, and they’re surprisingly expensive.
-That said, they are available from some online-only retailers, but we’d strongly suggest you do a bit of research and read customer reviews about them before you buy one.
+That said, they are available from some online-only retailers, but we’d strongly suggest you do a bit of research and read customer reviews about them before you buy one.Â

 Remember, the quality of your materials is as important too, so check out the details before punting.
 Our Classic Steel Sheds are made with a .6mm Galvanised Steel Frame.
 They’re covered with .3mm thick, coated sheets.
 This is something we’re upfront about – you can find it in all our Steel Shed pages.
-You won’t find a new Steel shed with this quality at our price range anywhere else.
+You won’t find a new Steel shed with this quality at our price range anywhere else.Â

 Will I need a base?

 Alright.
-This is where we need your attention.
+This is where we need your attention.Â

 All Steel Sheds needs a solid level base.
 Steel Sheds cannot be laid on grass alone.
 They’ll sink into it over time and it’ll bugger them up.
-Ideally, you’ll want to put them on a solid, level base (check our guide on how to do that for yourself here), but this isn’t for everyone.
+Ideally, you’ll want to put them on a solid, level base (check our guide on how to lay your own base), but this isn’t for everyone.
 Our new Shed Base is a simple solution to this issue.
 If neither of these work for you, hardcore, thick slabs will suffice – providing they’re laid flat, evenly and that they exceed the overall size of the shed.
-For example, if you were getting a 10×12 shed, you’d want at least a 11×13 paved area for them.
+For example, if you were getting a 10×12 shed, you’d want at least a 11×13 paved area for them.Â

 Wooden Sheds can go on blocks, they’ll need to be 3 or 4 inch solid blocks.
 See how many blocvks you’ll need for your steel shed on our ‘how many blocks‘ page.

 Before you buy a shed, make sure you have the appropriate base ready.
 This is especially important if you’re having the shed fitted for you.
 We strongly recommend that you have a damp-proof membrane in place before you lay your base.
-There is very little benefit from putting the membrane under the shed, it should go under the base.
+There is very little benefit from putting the membrane under the shed, it should go under the base.Â

 Is there a Floor Frame or a Floor?

 There is a difference between a Floor Frame and a Floor.
 It might seem like common sense, but we explain this regularly in-store.
 Floors sit on a floor frame.
 A Floor Frame is just that, a frame.
 There will be nothing to walk on (like the image above), bar the metal frame beneath.
 You’ll be able to see the ground underneath.
 Generally Wooden Sheds come with a floor, but Steel Sheds usually do not as standard.
-Very few Metal Sheds (if any) come with a floor when flat packed.
+Very few Metal Sheds (if any) come with a floor when flat packed.Â

-It’s always worth asking about the floor when purchasing any Shed.
+It’s always worth asking about the floor when purchasing any Shed.Â

 Is there upkeep required?

 Sheds, like any other piece of property, will need some amount of upkeep.
-Before you buy a shed, it’s worth checking out how much input is required from you in the future life of your shed.
+Before you buy a shed, it’s worth checking out how much input is required from you in the future life of your shed.Â

 Steel Sheds and Pressure Treated Wooden Sheds require very little, but you will need to keep an eye on them if you want them to last as long as they can.
-While the two examples above don’t need any annual treatments, make sure you’ve no natural growth occurring on them, that the drains are not blocked or that there’s no wildlife making a home in them.
+While the two examples above don’t need any annual treatments, make sure you’ve no natural growth occurring on them, that the drains are not blocked or that there’s no wildlife making a home in them. Â

 Wooden Sheds that are untreated will require some form of annual treatment.
-Varnishes etc have become so good in recent years that you might only need to treat them once every two years, but you will need to put more work into them that pressure-treated ones.
+Varnishes etc have become so good in recent years that you might only need to treat them once every two years, but you will need to put more work into them that pressure-treated ones.Â

 Top Tips:

 * Look at Pressure Treatment for Wooden Sheds.
-They are more expensive up front, but over the life span of a shed, it works out about even.
+They are more expensive up front, but over the life span of a shed, it works out about even.Â

 * Remember to treat any marks, scuffs or scratches on a Metal Shed immediately (This can void a warranty if not done).

 * Don’t forget to inspect the back of a shed.
 It can be often overlooked, but it can potentially save you a lot of grief in the long run.
-Look for scratches, animal marks or growing plants etc.
+Look for scratches, animal marks or growing plants etc.Â

 * Check inside your shed for wildlife regularly (Particularly so around Autumn, when some animals begin hibernating)